-1. Position the snowmobile on a level floor so the headlight is approximately 25 ft (8 m) from an aiming surface (wall or similar surface).
+1. Position the snowmobile on a level floor so the headlight is approximately 8 m (25 ft) from an aiming surface (wall or similar surface).

 ■ NOTE: There should be an "average" operating load on the snowmobile when adjusting headlight aim.